Research Mentoring Program - Home

 As a Mentee you

-• integrate into a research network that can offer new impulses as well as concrete help (grants application, research techniques and know-how, etc.)
+• Integrate into a research network that can offer new impulses and taylored help (grants application, research techniques and know-how, etc.).

 Mentoring Duration & Funding: